-We often see women changing their names after getting married, and usually starts using their Husband’s name as their last name.
+We often see women changing their names after getting married and usually start using their Husband’s names as their last names.
 Is it permissible in Islam?

 It is to be noted that even Prophet Muhammad (PBUH)’s wives never linked their last name to Prophet (PBUH).
-Like Khadija bint Khuwaylid (RA) and Ā’ishah bint Abī Bakr (RA) they didn’t change their names after they got married to the last Prophet (PBUH).
-It is clear that there is no evidence that allows women to change their last name after they get married.
+Like Khadija bint Khuwaylid (RA) and Aishah bint Abi Bakr (RA), they didn’t change their names after they got married to the last Prophet (PBUH).
+It is clear that there is no evidence that allows women to change their last names after they get married.

 Modern traditions make it necessary to change a woman’s name after her marriage.
-It’s the havoc created by our society which is totally based on the falsehood.
-Like, if a girl has a name “Khansa Khan” then after marriage she will become “Khansa Owais” which has nothing to do with Islam and its teachings.
-These are the things which are created only by and within our society.
+It’s the havoc created by our society which is totally based on falsehood.
+Like, if a girl has the name “Khansa Khan” then after marriage she will become “Khansa Owais” which has nothing to do with Islam and its teachings.
+These are the things that are created only by and within our society.

-Many scholars have called it unIslamic and there is a source which supports this argument is stated below;
+Many scholars have called it unIslamic and there is a source that supports this argument is stated below;